ericjbs/phonebook/README.md

 3. Configure the MySQL database by updating the connection settings in the `application.properties` file.
 4. Run the Spring Boot application.

+You can see a complete open api specification [here](./phonebook-back/phonebook/documentation.yaml).

 ## Documentation

 The complete documentation of the application, including the description of API endpoints, is available in the `API_DOCUMENTATION.md` file in this repository.